Information For All Artists

 All adult artists accepted in the current Heard Museum Guild Indian Fair and Market may enter the Juried Competition.

-Please review these documents (these will change for the 2024 Fair):
+Please review these documents (these will be updated for the 2025 Fair):

 Judges are invited from a wide variety of fields and have in-depth experience in judging artwork.
-Judges may include experienced American Indian artists, curators, gallery directors, educators, and collectors.
+They may include experienced American Indian artists, curators, gallery directors, educators, and collectors.

 Awards

-The following documents have information about the awards:
+The following documents have information about the awards (these will be updated for the 2025 Fair):

 All adult award winners will be invited to the next year’s Indian Fair & Market.